Angela Benton: CNN's Black in America & Silicon Valley's Race Problem

 The NewME Accelerator's inaugural class was featured on CNN's fourth installment of Black in America reported by award-winning journalist Soledad O'Brien.
 Benton was featured as one of the primary subjects in the documentary.
 The documentary, whose focus was on chronicling the stories of 8 NewME Accelerator participants that traveled to Silicon Valley to work on their startups, catapulted the NewME Accelerator to a national stage and sparked a heated industry debate on the lack of minorities in technology.
 At the height of the debate tech maven Michael Arrington, known for off color comments, became a target for out lash on the topic.

 Streamlytics

 Benton founded Streamlytics, a next generation data ecosystem that provides ethical, human powered data, in 2018 to democratize data collection.
 The company is the market leader for an emerging data category, coined community driven data, which places data ownership into the hands of the consumers that create it.
 Streamlytics has a specific focus on providing data that better reflects the usage of people of color and providing financial compensation for users that opt to share their data.
-The company’s investors include Issa Rae and The Savannah College of Art and Design.
+The company's investors include Issa Rae and The Savannah College of Art and Design.

+Benton has continued to be featured in coverage related to entrepreneurship, diversity in technology, and data ownership.
+In 2021, Axios profiled the 10-year anniversary of NewME and its impact on expanding access for underrepresented founders.
+Her work on Streamlytics and data ownership has also been featured in Essence, highlighting her focus on ethical data use and artificial intelligence.